Rabbi Spitzer wants to get to know you! See this video message from our rabbi:

 What we want to emphasize about our rabbi:

-Rabbi Rafi Spitzer has served as rabbi and spiritual leader of Congregation Agudat Achim since August 1, 2019.
+Rabbi Rafi Spitzer has served as rabbi and spiritual leader of Congregation Agudat Achim since 1 August 2019.
 He ably and nimbly transformed his rabbinate and transitioned our community to a full complement of virtual worship, education, and pastoral care connections throughout the COVID pandemic and helped us to return safely back into the building with spiritual consciousness.
 In addition, he challenged our community to conduct a process of strategic planning, which has helped clarify our priorities for the next few years, and he consistently shows an eagerness to learn and improve, responding to our feedback with growth.
+He offers advice and guidance to our leadership that shows vision and creativity in responding to the challenges our community faces.

 Rabbi Spitzer and his wife Rachael Besser live with their three children, Ellie, Jonah, and Zakai, in Niskayuna and can be found most Shabbat afternoons taking family walks around the neighborhood.
 Rabbi Spitzer likes cooking, listening to podcasts and audiobooks, and vacations at the Jersey Shore.
 He wants to get to know every individual in the community better, so please take him up on his offer to meet.